colinmcardell/norns/prd_project_level_changes.md

 - Next steps: Proceed with TASK-002 to set up the testing framework

 **Week of April 7, 2025**
 - Progress summary: Set up the Unity testing framework with an example test that successfully builds and runs.
 Created platform-specific configurations using toolchain files for DESKTOP, PI3, and CM3 platforms.
+Enhanced the maiden-repl CMake configuration by standardizing its build setup and adding proper test infrastructure.
-- Completed tasks: TASK-002, TASK-003
+- Completed tasks: TASK-002, TASK-003, TASK-005
 - Tasks started: None
 - Blockers encountered: None
-- Next steps: Proceed with TASK-004 to convert matron to CMake
+- Next steps: Proceed with TASK-006 to convert crone to CMake

-**Week of April 7, 2025**
+**Week of April 14, 2025**
 - Progress summary: Successfully converted matron to CMake including comprehensive testing capabilities.
 Created separate test runners for HAL and event system tests.
 Implemented proper mocking for HAL tests.
 Added detailed documentation for running tests.
 - Completed tasks: TASK-004
 - Tasks started: None
 - Blockers encountered: None
-- Next steps: Proceed with TASK-005 to review/convert the maiden-repl component to CMake
+- Next steps: Proceed with TASK-006 to convert the crone component to CMake

 **Week of [Date]**
 - Progress summary: